esphome/esphome-docs/components/output/sigma_delta.rst

 .. note::

     - If ``pin`` is defined, the GPIO pin state is writen before any action is executed.
-    - If ``output`` is defined, it is written after the pin, but before the actions.
     - ``state_change_action`` and ``turn_on_action``/``turn_off_action`` can be used togther. ``state_change_action`` is called before ``turn_on_action``/``turn_off_action``.
 It's recommended to use either ``state_change_action`` or ``turn_on_action``/``turn_off_action`` to change the state of an output.
 Using both automations together is only recommended for monitoring.